 Jesusa Bushong, Fire Department Human Resource Director stated that shortly after the December 14, 2016 Fire Commission meeting she contacted the City's DHR to find out the possibility of an annual department wide harassment prevention training.
 She was advised of the cost, which is currently \$17.00 per head and currently the Department does not have a line item for this cost in their budget.
 She added that the one challenge would be that it takes the Department of Human Resources to devote three staff members, along with the City Attorney to review all the materials from the prior compliance year to test development, update the vignettes, create new relevant online scenarios and change lecture materials based on case law that may have come forth within those two compliance years.
-She added that the Department recognizes the importance and the value of department wide training and they support the Commission's recommendation, however, she thinks possibly recommending maybe the next department wide training will somehow be built in to the new recruit curriculum, possibly with the 121st academy class.
+She added that the Department recognizes the importance and the value of department wide training and they support the Commission's recommendation, however, she thinks possibly recommending maybe the next department wide training could be in the next compliance year of 2019 with the understanding that the training will somehow be built in to the new recruit curriculum, possibly with the 121st academy class.